 4.1.
-Clustering Analysis of Empirical Data
+Clustering analysis of empirical data

 Our initial significance tests (Zhang et al. (2018)) failed to clearly characterize the participants.
 This suggests that the subpopulations we sought did not prominently vary along individual performance measures.
-Therefore, we utilized k-means clustering to examine their interactions by simultaneously considering all six performance measures (as in Section 3.1.3).
+Therefore, we utilized k-means clustering to examine their interactions by simultaneously considering all six empirical study performance measures (as in Section 3.1.3).
 We normalized the minimum and maximum bounds of all performance measures to 0 and 1.
-After experimenting with k values from two to eight, the most informative findings emerged for a division of three distinct subpopulations:
+After experimenting with a set of different k values from two to eight, grouping the users into three clusters yielded the highest score on the Calinski-Harabasz Index.
+These three subpopulations include:

-- An "overachiever" cluster with strong overall performance (n = 34); - A "conservative" cluster featuring lower FNR and higher FPR (better at identifying phishing than legitimate emails) (n = 16);
+- An 'overachiever' cluster with strong overall performance (n = 34); - A 'conservative' cluster featuring lower FNR and higher FPR (more accurate at identifying phishing than legitimate emails) (n = 16); - A 'naive' cluster featuring lower FPR and higher FNR (more accurate at identifying legitimate than phishing emails) (n = 27).